expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

 If the user or Facebook cancelled the login, returns `{ type: 'cancel' }`.

 Otherwise, returns `{ type: 'success' } &` [`FacebookAuthenticationCredential`][#facebookauthenticationcredential].

-### `Facebook.setAutoInitEnabledAsync(enabled: boolean): Promise<void>`

-Sets whether the Facebook SDK should autoinitialize itself.
-SDK initialization involves e.g. fetching app settings from Facebook or a profile of the logged in user.
-In some cases, you may want to disable or delay the SDK initialization, such as to obtain user consent or fulfill legal obligations.
-This method corresponds to [this](https://developers.facebook.com/docs/app-events/getting-started-app-events-ios#disable-sdk-initialization) and [this](https://developers.facebook.com/docs/app-events/getting-started-app-events-android/#disable-sdk-initialization) native SDK methods.
-Even though calling this method with `enabled === true` initializes the Facebook SDK on iOS, it does not on Android and we recommend always calling `initializeAsync` before performing any actions with effects that should be visible to the user (like `loginWithPermissions`).

-In Expo, by default, autoinitialization of the Facebook SDK is disabled.
-You may change this value at runtime by calling this method or customize this feature at build time by setting the appropriate `app.json` fields.
-The value set with this method persists across launches of the app and overrides the build-time configuration value.

 ### `Facebook.setAutoLogAppEventsEnabledAsync(enabled: boolean): Promise<void>`